ethanbaker/cpick/README.md

 In addition, you can press ? to open up a search menu.
 Here you can search for a specific color or keyword.
 You can press N to go to the next selection and n to go to the previous selection, just like in vim.

 On the **saturation-value screen**, you can move about the screen using the standard vim keys (h, j, k, l) or the arrow keys.
-Once on a desired color, press enter to select it (take note that if you ran Cpick with sanbox as true, pressing enter on the table will take you back to the **hue screen**).
+Once on a desired color, press enter to select it (take note that if you ran Cpick with sandbox as true, pressing enter on the table will take you back to the **hue screen**).

 In addition, you can press g to go to the start of the table (top-left most cell) or G to go to the end of the table (bottom-right most cell).

 #### Custom Colors

 In Cpick, you can add custom colors that can come up on the color pages.
-You can add json files that hold the colors in 3 ways.
+You can add JSON files that hold the colors in 3 ways.

 1. **Local Environment**

-Wherever you are running Cpick, you can provide a local `colors.json` file (file would have the path `./colors.json` from wherever cpick is being run).
+Wherever you are running Cpick, you can provide a local `colors.json` file (file would have the path `./colors.json` from wherever Cpick is being run).
 This has the highest priority.

 2. **~/.config Directory**